asifbilal786/ABPasscodeViewController/README.md

 ## Adding ABPasscodeViewController to your project

 ### METHOD 1:
-1. Add a pod entry for `ABPasscodeViewController` to your Podfile
+1. Add a pod entry for `ABPasscode` to your Podfile

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'